SRCF/docs/source/timeout/tos.rst

 When you sign in with Raven, we create a Timeout user account associated to your CRSid.
 The default full name is retrieved from `the University Lookup Directory <https://help.uis.cam.ac.uk/service/collaboration/lookup>`__, which you are free to modify afterwards.
 This data is necessary for providing the service and authenticating you to your account.

+Timeout allows users to share room with other users.
+Any other user is able to view your name and crsid from within Timeout.

 Data processing details
 ^^^^^^^^^^^^^^^^^^^^^^^